longle325/3d-object-retrieval/README.md

 ## 🚀 Pipeline Overview

-A high-level view of the ROOMELSA two-stage retrieval pipeline:
+A high-level view of the two-stage retrieval pipeline for 3D objects:

 ![Pipeline image](pipeline_fig.png)